-Here at Paul Robinson Heating and Plumbing, we are leading boiler and heating experts.
+Here at Jenoli, we are leading boiler and heating experts.
 As a result, we have produced this guide to everything you should know about the different types of boiler, and how these compare in different key areas.

 What are the different boiler types?